mamodestou/BCB546-PythonHW_Spring2025/README.md

 Outline of the files in the repository:

-* `BCB546-PythonHW_Spring2025.ipynb`: Jupyter notebook file containing the code, function descriptions, comments, answers to questions, and other relevant explanations for the assignment.
+* `HW #3 - Python.ipynb`: Jupyter notebook file containing the code, function
+descriptions, comments, answers to questions, and other relevant explanations for the assignment.

 * `penguins_cytb.fasta`: FASTA file containing the DNA sequences for the Cytochrome b of the penguin species.